spdx/spdx-3-model/serialization/json/README.md

 ### Logical Values

-A serialization testing application de-serializes an example Element in one format (e.g., JSON) into logical value A, then compare it to the logical value B resulting from de-serializing the same Element in another format.
+A serialization testing application de-serializes an example Element in one format (e.g., JSON) into logical value A, then compares it to the logical value B resulting from de-serializing the same Element in another format.
 In order to evaluate the expression A == B, A and B must be the same type regardless of format and must include only properties defined in the logical